UNIVERSITI PUTRA MALAYSIA

 Master’s level courses

 The courses which have number 4 as the first number in the course code are 4000-level Bachelor/Master courses (MGM4149, for example).
 These courses can be acknowledged as Master’s level courses depending on your home institution.
 If you currently study in a graduate program, the 4000-level courses will automatically be marked as Master courses in your UPM Transcript of Records.
 You can find the 4000-level course listed in the documents linked above.

 All the courses are included in the official curriculum of the university and are held in English.
-Since the main teaching language at the university is English, degree students, both Malay and international, and other exchange students attend the same courses.
+Both Malay and international and other exchange students attend the same classes.

 How to choose the courses